google/open-location-code/js/README.md

 ## Releasing

-Once changes have been made, update the `package.json` file.
+Once changes have been made and merged, start a new PR:

+* run `gulp minify` to update the minified Javascript in `src`.
+* update the `version` tag in the `package.json` file

 To update the CDNs, you will have to add a new release tag.
 Note that release tags are applied globally to the repository, so if you are making a change